top of page

 • Fully insured

-I’m passionate about helping dogs and their humans feel confident, connected, and understood.
-Canine science is always evolving, and I’m committed to staying up to date by regularly attending new conferences, seminars, and workshops.
-This means the methods I use are always ethical, evidence-based, and focused on welfare.
+Canine science is always evolving, and I’m committed to regularly attending conferences, seminars, and workshops.
+This means the methods I use are always up-to-date, and focused on welfare.

-My love of animals has taken me through many corners of the industry - veterinary hospitals, grooming salons, doggy day care, and boarding facilities.
-I also spent four years working in animal shelters, supporting and rehabilitating cats and dogs with complex behavioural needs.
+My love of animals has taken me through many corners of the industry - veterinary hospitals, grooming salons, doggy day care centres, and boarding facilities.
+I also spent four years working in animal shelters, rehabilitating animals with complex behavioural needs.

-Seeing an animal learn, grow, and strengthen their relationship with their human is the most rewarding part of what I do.
-It’s exactly why I started Maddy’s Dog School in 2019 - a place where training feels positive, supportive and genuinely fun.
+Seeing an animal learn, grow in confidence, and strengthen their relationship with their humans is the most rewarding part of what I do.

 I can’t wait to meet you and your furry companion.
 Let’s make training a joy for both of you.